theobald-software/theobald-software.github.io/content/_en/xtract-universal/advanced-techniques/backup-and-migration.md

 1. To restore the configuration files, remove the `config` directory from the program directory (`C:\Program Files\XtractUniversal` by deafult) of the machine running the Xtract Universal Service.
 2. Copy the backup of the `config` directory into the program directory.
-3. To restore the licence replace the `XtractUniversalLicense.json` file within the program directory with the backup.
+3. To restore the license, replace the `XtractUniversalLicense.json` file within the program directory with the backup.

 {: .box-warning}
 **Warning!
 Data Loss!** <br>
 Restoring the backup of the `config` directory replaces the exisiting configuration.
 Make sure to remove the existing files before restoring the backups.

 ### Manual Migration to a Different Machine
-Configuration files can be migrated partially or entirely (full migration).
+Configuration files can be migrated partially or entirely (full migration).<br>
 Depending on your scenario it can make sense to conduct a partial migration - e.g., if you transport extractions from a test to a production environment.
 When replacing a machine completely, conduct a full migration.